morethanbooks/XML-TEI-Bible/documentation/documentation.md

 # Overview

 The main file of this project is the TEIBible.xml file, which is in the root of the folder.
 This projects encodes the books of the Bible one by one not in any previsable order.
 That explain the fact that only some of the books are (and will be) inside the TEIBible.xml.
-The other most important file is the ontology.xsl; there you will find the basic information about the people, groups, places, times and books that are encoded in the TEIBible.
+The other most important file is the entities.xslx; there you will find the basic information about the people, groups, places, times and books that are encoded in the TEIBible.

 All the other files and folders are documentation, extra files or work-in-process files.